AnnaNCS/architecture-_memory/README.md

 ## About

-Computer Architcture course Assignment at Columbia University and New York University, Fall 2023.
+Computer Architecture course Assignment at Columbia University and New York University, Fall 2023.